web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 3. Censorship Resistance
 Build or empower protocols and networks that protect users and content against digital censorship by outside parties.

+**Imagine:** You have all the privacy.
+You have your free speech.
+But what if there is no one listening?
+Why?
+Because you've been cut-off.
+You've been censored.
+You are alone.
+Don't let others become alone.
+Make sure our tech is properly censorship resistant!

 Example Technology Stacks:
   - Tor Browser